 Contributors from members of the Copper team

 And if there's anything worse than email anxiety, it's missing that game-changing email.
 It could be an urgent request from the boss or a meeting invite from a hot prospect.
 The consequences range from embarrassment to losing an opportunity or getting chewed out at work.
-In any case, it’s not a good look.
+It’s not a good look.

-If you've ever missed a critical work message, inadvertently snubbed an old friend, or just "didn't get the memo," it's about time you embrace the whitelist.
+If you've ever missed a critical work message, inadvertently snubbed an old friend, or just "didn't get the memo," it's time to embrace the whitelist.

 In this post, we’ll talk about: